russmckendrick/records/content/albums/uncle-anesthesia-3977067/index.md

 styles: ["Alternative Rock"]
 ---

 Uncle Anesthesia is the fifth studio album by the American band Screaming Trees.
 It was released in 1991 via Epic Records.
-It includes three of the four tracks from the band's previous Epic release, Something About Today."Bed of Roses" was released as a single and peaked at No. 23 on the Modern Rock charts.
+It includes three of the four tracks from the band's previous Epic release, Something About Today.
+"Bed of Roses" was released as a single and peaked at No. 23 on the Modern Rock charts.
 The band supported the album with a North American tour that included shows with Nirvana and Das Damen; Dan Peters played drums on much of the tour.